wraithan/resume/docs/technical_skills.rst

 Django
 ------

-If I am going to write a web app, I am probably going to start with ``django-admin.py startproject <project name>``.
-I've been using it for years now on projects both large and small.
+A couple years ago If I was going to write a web app, I would probably start with ``django-admin.py startproject <project name>``.
+I used it for years on projects both large and small.

 Here are some highlights of from Django projects I've worked on.